 Multi-Dataset Dashboard

-Extend the KPI dashboard to combine data from multiple datasets with client-side filtering.
+Extend the KPI dashboard to combine data from multiple datasets, with filters applied in a single server route.

 What You'll Build